 Estrid Ericson (1894-1981)

 It must have taken an enormous courage and determination being an entrepreneur starting your own business in the 1920’s.
 Especially if you were a woman.
 But strong winds for women’s rights were blowing through Europe and in Sweden women got the right to vote in 1919.
 Strengthened by a sisterhood of highly profilic women from different areas in society, it was maybe again not so surprising that this happened at this particular moment in time.
 Originally an art teacher and skilled pewter artist, Estrid Ericson founded the design company “Svenskt Tenn” in 1924, together with another pewter sculptor, Nils Fougstedt.
 They wanted to offer beautiful, yet affordable pewter pieces, like candle holders, teapots, boxes and mirror frames etc. Soon the company grew to represent various artists and a vast home decor line.
-In 1934 Estrid met the Austrian designer Josef Frank and offered him a safe place to escape from the escalating fascism spreading from Germany to Austria.
+In 1934 Estrid met the Austrian designer Josef Frank (I’ve covered him in another post) and offered him a safe place to escape from the escalating fascism spreading from Germany to Austria.
 She had an eye for unconventional design and she earned an international reputation as the “Mistress of Swedish Modern”.
 The textile pattern above is actually the only one you can find from her and it is still in production by Svenskt Tenn, her company that still exists at the same Stockholm address where she moved in 1927.
 Her pewter pieces, on the other hand, are as numerous as they are popular.
 She ran her company until the age of 81(!) and I remember my mother, who worked there as a young girl in the 40’s, telling me about this remarkable woman and the beautiful store of Svenskt Tenn.

 Göta Trägårdh (1904-1984)